mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

 from langchain.prompts import ChatPromptTemplate

 # Prompt
+# Note that we define variables in {}
+# Their values will by defined later, even at run time
 template = """Answer the question based only on the following context:
 {context}

 Question: {question}
 """
 prompt = ChatPromptTemplate.from_template(template)

 # LLM